General William Booth, founder of the Salvation Army, said the following at the dawn of the twentieth century:

 New Apostolic Reformation

 The New Apostolic Reformation (NAR) exemplifies the Prophetic movement, which itself is a subset within the larger Pentecostal/Charismatic movement.
 NAR churches can be difficult to identify since they are only loosely affiliated and may obscure the fact that they follow NAR doctrines.
-In the past, they have used the terms Third Wave and Latter Rain instead of NAR.
+In the past, they have been referred to by the terms Third Wave and Latter Rain instead of NAR.
+Recently, some people have referred to them by the term Independent Network Charismatic, or INC Christianity.
 However, the identifying characteristic is that they teach that God is raising up a new group of apostles and prophets to share new revelations with His people.

 As we’ve already discussed regarding the Catholic Church’s doctrine of Apostolic Succession, there haven’t been any new apostles since the end of the first century, primarily because no one since then has witnessed the resurrection of Jesus.